History of the Internet in Sweden: TCP/IP or X.25

-In the 1980s, there was disagreement about whether TCP/IP or X.25 should be used as the technology for sending information.
-Telecommunications companies in Europe preferred the X.25 system, which was not only secure but also allowed the authorities to charge for traffic.
+In the 1980s, there was disagreement about whether TCP/IP or X.25 should be used as the technology for communicating information over packet-switching networks.
+Telecommunications companies in Europe and North America preferred X.25 virtual circuits, which had built-in error control and made it easier for operators to track connection usage, and they built public data networks based on this protocol.
 In Sweden, Televerket's system for this was called Datapak.
-The system is still used in places that need extra security, such as credit card terminals and ATMs.
-In the end, TCP/IP with its flexibility was the winner and some consider that the Internet was born on January 1, 1983, when ARPANET switched from two-way communication with NCP to TCP/IP.
+In the end, adoption of TCP/IP overwhelmed other protocols.
+Some consider that the Internet was born on January 1, 1983, when ARPANET switched from two-way communication with NCP to TCP/IP, although SATNET, including Norway and University College London, adopted TCP/IP the previous year.
+The X.25 protocol is still used in private networks that need extra security, such as credit card terminals and ATMs.

 E-mail

 Digital DECwriter III, a computer terminal, used when the first e-mail was received in Sweden.

 A UUCP link was established via EUnet in 1982 connecting Sweden, the Netherlands, Denmark and the United Kingdom.
 The first e-mail message received in Sweden was sent by Jim McKie from the Amsterdam Mathematics Centre to Björn Eriksen at ENEA AB in Stockholm on April 7, 1983.
 To receive the message, Eriksen had connected a VAX 780 computer to the European part of the Internet with a 1200 bit/s modem.
 The computer terminal that received the message, a Digital DECwriter III, has been located at the National Museum of Science and Technology in Stockholm since October 2023.

 In the early summer of 1984, Sweden got its first own part of the Internet, when research assistant Ulf Bilting at Chalmers University of Technology in Gothenburg connected the local network at the Department of Computer Science as IP network number 192.5.50.0, which is then connected to ARPANET.